Giving your consent

-If you are having a planned c-section, you will be asked to put on a hospital gown and walk to the operating theatre.
+If you’re having a planned c-section, the midwife will ask you to put on a hospital gown and walk to the operating theatre.

 Your birth partner can usually stay with you throughout a planned or emergency c-section.
 The midwife or operating assistant will give them a top, trousers and hat to wear in the theatre for hygiene reasons.

-There will be lots of people in the operating theatre, including two obstetricians (who will do the operation), an anaesthetist, a midwife and other support staff.
+There will be lots of people in the operating theatre, including 2 obstetricians (who will do the operation), an anaesthetist, a midwife and other support staff.

-You will lie on your back on the operating table, which will be tilted so you’re leaning on to your left side.
+You will lie on your back on the operating table.
+The table is tilted so you’re leaning on to your left side.
 This reduces the risk of your blood pressure dropping during the operation.